Throughout the years, there have been a few people that have taken the mantle of Robin.

 - The Determinator: While some fans found Damian's overtly brutal death in Batman Incorporated #8 a little disturbing, even for modern Batbooks, it's also an example of his badassery.
 The kid is riddled with arrows and bullets, has his back broken, and yet still fights, screaming "Cowards!" at his attackers, and spits blood in Heretic's face in a final act of defiance.
 Also probably doubles as Made of Iron.

-- Even Evil Has Standards: While not evil per se, he's established as an extremely pragmatic child... and vomits upon seeing the corpses of all the children Zsasz has murdered.
+- Everyone Has Standards: He's established as an extremely pragmatic child and full indoctrinated in how his grandfather and the league think... yet still vomits upon seeing the corpses of all the children Zsasz has murdered.

-- Fire-Forged Friends: By the time of Batman and Robin Must Die!
+- By the time of Batman and Robin Must Die!
 Damian fully embraces Dick as his partner, because their adventures together have let them bond.

 - He develops a similar friendship with Stephanie, though he would never admit it.